soc/soc.me/_languages/unified-condition-expressions-implementation.md

-As a first approximation – especially if an existing language shall be adapted – it makes sense to build a feature-reduced version of unified condition expressions using a different keyword parallel to existing syntax.
+As a first approximation – especially if an existing language shall be adapted – it makes sense to build a feature-reduced version of unified condition expressions using a different keyword, in parallel to existing syntax.

-After they have gained sufficient maturity and functionality, they can then be switched over to the "real" keyword, and any old implementations of ternary operators, switch-cases or if-expressions can be removed
+After unified condition expressions have gained sufficient maturity and functionality, they can then be switched over to the "real" keyword, and any old implementations of ternary operators, switch-cases or if-expressions can be removed.

-###### Unified condition expressions, Level 1:
+##### Level 1: Basics

 ```ml
 case         // separate keyword